 TheNewspaper was first to report in 2007 that a little-known government agency in Los Angeles, California installed the country's first stop sign camera (as opposed to a red light camera) to issue automated tickets for "boulevard stops."

 - California: Police Raid Car Enthusiast Gathering, Generate Revenue

-Riverside, California cops descended on a parking lot to issue "modified car" tickets at local car enthusiast gathering.
+Riverside, California cops descended on a parking lot in 2008 to issue "modified car" tickets at local car enthusiast gathering.

 - New Jersey: Court Upholds Man Arrested For Visible Gun Case In Car

 New Jersey appellate court in 2013 upheld a five-year sentence for an ex-cop who was driving with his legally owned guns.